 Some of the most common fillers (or “muletillas”) in Spanish are “pues” and “bueno” (both meaning “well”).
 “A ver” (“to see”) and “o sea” (“or be it”) are also frequently used.

 In German filler words are less common than in other languages such as French and English.
 However, “äh”, “hm”, “so” are frequently used.

-Italians, like my friend Claudio (left), like to use their hands (instead of fillers) to let you know they haven’t finished what they are saying!
+Italians, for example, like to use their hands (instead of fillers) to let you know they haven’t finished what they are saying!